bherbst/powerup-gss/Event Information.md

 information in a similar fashion.

-**Critical:** This mechanism will **only work at this event.** At the end of this event, you should go back to using the official APIs from WPILib as described in the control system documentation at[wpilib.screenstepslive.com](wpilib.screenstepslive.com).
+**Critical:** This mechanism will **only work at this event.** At the end of this event, you should go back to using the official APIs from WPILib as described in the control system documentation at [wpilib.screenstepslive.com](wpilib.screenstepslive.com).

 ### Technical Details
 We are running a NetworkTables server on our FMS computer (this computer starts the matches and controls your driver station